Sharesale

 Date:

-“At YouTube, we Black lives matter and we all need to do more to dismantle systemic racism,” YouTube CEO Susan Wojcicki wrote in a Thursday morning blog post where she revealed the multiyear fund “dedicated to amplifying and developing the voices of Black creators and artists and their stories.”
+“At YouTube, we believe Black lives matter and we all need to do more to dismantle systemic racism,” YouTube CEO Susan Wojcicki wrote in a Thursday morning blog post where she revealed the multiyear fund “dedicated to amplifying and developing the voices of Black creators and artists and their stories.”

 Part of the effort to amplify Black voices, YouTube will live-stream a fundraising event called ‘Bear Witness, Take Action’ on Saturday, June 13th.
 The upcoming special will be hosted by Common and Keke Palmer, the 90-minute special will feature YouTube content creators including Jemele Hill, Soledad O’Brien, Patrisse Cullors, Roxane Gay, Prince EA, Baratunde Thurston and others in a roundtable discussion and musical tribute.